 - Rebuilding Together – Renovating homes to create secure and attractive neighborhoods

 - Safe Sitter – Preparing young people for the profound responsibilities of nurturing and protecting children

-- Senior League – Nurturing the emotional and mental wellbeing of the elderly
+- Senior Outreach – Nurturing the emotional and mental wellbeing of the elderly

 In addition to the Community Projects regularly supported by JLNO members and funding, our organization commits volunteer hours to other area nonprofits needing additional resources.
 JLNO requires all Active and Provisional members, regardless of what they have chosen as their placements within our organization, to complete at least three hours of community service.
 They may complete these service hours within a community project or with another organization requesting assistance from JLNO.
 An entire committee called All Hands on Deck also serves these other organizations, and members may elect to dedicate their entire time in JLNO to this aspect of our mission.